I’ve traveled to more than 50 stadiums for The Ballpark Guide, and have managed to pick up some pretty cool souvenirs along the way. These include:

 b) Writing my name on Pesky’s Pole:

 A day after watching the Red Sox at Fenway Park and a few days after the memorable Futures at Fenway doubleheader, I faced a bit of a dilemma.
 I’d planned to see the Red Sox and Angels play on August 22, but a couple factors were at play here.
-Since I’d already been to Fenway Park twice, I really didn’t need to visit a third time to take photos and explore for my website, The Ballpark Guide.
+Since I’d already been to Fenway Park twice, I really didn’t need to visit a third time to take photos and explore for my website.
 I’d be going mainly as a fan, and while that’s fine, Fenway Park is an expensive place to visit and my travel budget isn’t enormous.
 Plus, I was still suffering from a nagging cold.

 On the flip side, I was really looking forward to meeting a reader of this blog named Mike.
 Let me explain: Before I embarked on this road trip, I blogged about a list of goals I’d set for myself.
 The most important one was getting to the top of the Green Monster.
 Less than 24 hours after I blogged about this goal, Mike sent me a message and said to meet him before the August 22 game and he’d get me up on the Monster.
 Incredible!
 I hadn’t ever met Mike, and I don’t think he’d previously left a comment on my blog.
 But his overwhelming generosity was amazing.
 So, we hatched a plan to meet before the game and because Mike is a member of the Red Sox Nation club, he’d take me up to the Monster as his guest.